 Aki Katayama

-A unique work born from insatiable curiosity
+A unique body of work born from boundless curiosity

-Going to the artistic path while studying abroad
+Choosing an artistic path while studying abroad

 Aki Katayama Exhibition